e5510/e5510.github.io/index.md

 Name | Description
 -----| ----------
 Fire (Active) |  A Discord bot for all!
-With many features such as music, moderation and even Google Assistant, Fire is the only bot you need.
+With many features such as utilites, moderation and even Google Assistant, Fire is the only bot you need.
 [Website](https://fire.gaminggeek.dev/)
-YouTube (Semi-Active) | My YouTube channel consists of a wide variety of content...
+YouTube (Inactive) | My YouTube channel consists of a wide variety of content...
 Just kidding!
 It's mostly Minecraft (as that's the only game I play) but I'm starting to upload a bit more coding content too [Check it out](https://youtube.com/GamingGeek)
 SpectralMC (Gone but not forgotten) | SpectralMC was my Minecraft server I used to work on hoping it would be the **next big thing** but I never really released it.
 I just had a "beta" period.
 It was at this time that I used [Skript](https://github.com/SkriptLang/Skript) to "code" plugins